puttehi/nvim-puttehi-dark/README.md

 It's dark and does not have too many colors in general, but tries to still be easy to grok.

+## Extras

+It also supports [Lualine](https://github.com/nvim-lualine/lualine.nvim/blob/master/THEMES.md#auto).
+Use "auto" or "puttehi_dark" to enable.

 ## Usage

 ### Lazy